dnguyen2021/MacAbroad/README.md

 ### Installing

-To install ionic and Cordova cli type the following command in terminal: npm i -g angular ionic
+To install ionic and Cordova CLI, type the following command in terminal: npm i -g angular ionic

 To get access to the code itself, feel free to use a text editor of your choice!
 (We used VisualStudio)